Author: Kathleen Rea

 Take a moment to think and or write about the intersecting power issues involved in your unique situation.
 What might they look like?

-In the case that you and your prospective partner have complex intersecting power imbalances, I suggest that you both take the quiz and then use your answers and results as the starting point for discussion.
+In the case that you and your prospective partner have complex intersecting power imbalances, I suggest that you both take the quiz and use your answers and results as the starting point for discussion.

 Do you have a power imbalance pattern?